During your eye examination

 Having your initial eye examination

 During your eye examination you can expect the optometrist to ask a lot of questions about your general health, lifestyle, the quality of your vision and any glasses you wear.
-This is called 'taking a history'.
+This is called "taking a history".
+These questions are very important.
+The eye examination should then include:

-- Your optometrist will check that the muscles that control your eye movements are working well.
+- Tests to confirm that the muscles that control the movement of the eyes are working well.

 After your eye examination